Eschatologue/CM_wiki/docs/gameplay/combat/making-an-attack.md

 ### Modifiers to the Roll

 - **Ability Modifier:** For melee attacks, use Strength.
 For ranged attacks, use Dexterity.
 Weapons with the :weapon-prop-finesse: **Finesse** or :weapon-prop-thrown: **Thrown** property use different rules.
-Spells requiring an attack roll use the caster's spellcasting ability.
+Spells requiring an :d20-attack: **Attack Roll** use the caster's spellcasting ability.
 - **Proficiency Bonus:** Add this when attacking with a weapon you're proficient with or when casting a spell attack.
 You don't add Proficiency Bonus to damage rolls inless stated otherwise.

 ### Rolling 1 or 20